gpatelos/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

-It is interesting to note the increased overall activity on weekends, but weekday mornings peak with consistent preparation for the work day.
+It is interesting to note an increased overall activity on weekends, but weekday mornings peak with consistent activity, possibly in preparation for the work day.